-d Matt. xxii.
-41-45; Mark xii.
-35-37.

-riah which contains the same representation.
-The prophet is directed, in the presence of competent witnesses, to "take silver and gold, and make crowns, and set them upon the head of Joshua [the Hebrew word answering to the Greek Jesus, which stands in the Septuagint rendering of this passage the son of Josedech, the high priest."
+11. In the court before the tabernacle stood the brazen altar with its laver.
+Here the blood of the sacrifices flowed from age to age-a lamb every morning and evening, and on the Sabbath day two lambs morning and evening, besides all the public sacrifices connected with the national festivals, and the private sacrifices of individuals.
+The New Testament teaches us that the Levitical priests who ministered at the Jewish altar typified Christ, our great High Priest.
+In the one hundred and tenth psalm, which the Saviour himself quotes as written by David "in spirit," and as referring to himself (Matt.
+22:41-45; Mark 12:35-37) the Messiah is represented as uniting in himself the kingly and the priestly office.
+There is a remarkable symbolical transaction in Zechariah (chap.
+6:9-14) which contains the same representation.
+The prophet is directed, in the presence of competent witnesses, to "take silver and gold, and make crowns, and set them upon the head of Joshua [the Hebrew word answering to the Greek Jesus, which stands in the Septuagint rendering of this passage] the son of Josedech, the high priest."
 In his office as high priest Joshua typifies Christ our great High Priest.
 By the symbolical act of crowning Joshua is typified the kingly office of Christ as united with the priestly.
-Hence the prophet is directed by God to add: "Thus speaketh the Lord of hosts, saying, Behold the man whose name is The BRANCH; and he shall grow up out of his place, and he shall build the temple of the Lord: even he shall build the temple of the Lord; and he shall bear the glory, and shall sit and rule upon his throne; and he shall be a priest upon his throne: and the counsel of peace shall be between them both."
+Hence the prophet is directed by God to add: "Thus speaketh the Lord of hosts, saying, Behold the man. whose name is the BRANCH" (compare chap.
+3:8, and Isa.
+11:1; Jer.
+23:4-6; 33:15, 16); "and he shall grow up out of his place, and he shall build the temple of the Lord: even he shall build the temple of the Lord; and he shall bear the glory, and shall sit and rule upon his throne; and he shall be a priest upon his throne: and the counsel of peace shall be between them both."
 In accordance with these representations a large part of the epistle to the Hebrews is occupied with a discussion of our Lord's priestly office, in which, beyond contradiction, he is exhibited as the great antitype of both Melchizedec and the Levitical priests.

 12. If the Levitical priests typified Christ, it follows that the sacrifices which they offered were also typical of Christ's sacrifice for the sins of the world.
 So the epistle to the Hebrews argues: "Every high priest is ordained to offer gifts and sacrifices: wherefore it is of necessity that this man have somewhat also to offer."
-The Levitical priests stood "daily ministering and offering oftentimes the same sacrifices, which can never take away sins."
+Chap.
+8:3.
+The Levitical priests stood "daily ministering, and offering oftentimes the same sacrifices, which can never take away sins."
+Chap.
+10:11.
 Their offerings were only typical of expiation, and needed therefore to be continually repeated till the Antitype itself should appear.
 But Christ offered his own blood on Calvary, by which he obtained eternal redemption for us, so that his sacrifice needs no repetition.
 He was "once offered to bear the sins of many;" and by this "one offering he hath perfected for ever them that are sanctified."
+Chaps.
+9:11-14, 25, 26; 10:10-14.